torchvideo/torchvideo/README.md

-**WARNING: This library is in development and should not be considered stable or reliable, use at your own risk**
+**WARNING: This library is EXPERIMENTAL and in development and should not be considered stable or reliable, use at your own risk**

 A [PyTorch](https://pytorch.org/) library for video-based computer vision tasks. `torchvideo` provides